UPDATE: This article has been updated with new information on September 12, 2020, 6:00 a.m.

 Second, don’t assume that when you start feeling better, it is safe for you to be around others right away.
 There is still a lot we don’t know about COVID-19.
 We don’t yet know if you can spread the virus after your symptoms clear up.
-And we don’t yet know if it’s possible to get COVID-19 more than once.
+And we don’t yet know how likely it is to get COVID-19 more than once.

 Researchers are currently trying to find answers to these questions.
 But until we have a better handle on this pandemic, the best thing you can do may be to act as if you are still infectious.
-Although it may seem hard, continue to follow the public health recommendations that are in place where you are living, continue to wash your hands regularly, and continue to practice social distancing.
+Although it may seem hard, continue to follow the public health recommendations that are in place where you are living, continue to wash your hands regularly, wear a face covering in public, and continue to practice social distancing.

 Disclosure: Dr. Bohl works for a company that offers an online COVID-19 assessment.